Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Framework

-TEE has two components.
-First, a variance decomposition specifies a data-generating process (DGP) for LLM evaluation, classifies each pipeline factor as fixed or random, and decomposes total variance into named components.
-Second, a decision study (D-study) \citep{cronbach1972dependability, brennan2001gtheory} uses the estimated variance components to compute the standard error of $\hat{\theta}$ (e.g., average benchmark performance, or fraction of documents flagged for a target label) under proposed combinations of items, prompt variants, judges, and replications.
-Comparing design alternatives identifies which investment yields the largest uncertainty reduction and which shrinks the most exploitable source of variation.
+Our work builds on this literature, introducing a framework we call \textit{Total Evaluation Error} (TEE, Figure~\ref{fig:pipeline}).
+TEE generates a variance decomposition that includes first order interactions and provides projections that can be used to generate better calibrated CIs, reduce error through aggregation, and thus help reduce benchmark gamability.
 TEE integrates concepts from total survey error \citep{sen2019tedon}, generalizability theory \citep{shavelson1991gtheory, bayerl2007gtheory, song2025gtheory}, and the text-as-data literature \citep{grimmer2013text} into a single estimation framework for LLM pipelines.
 Formal assumptions and Monte Carlo validation appear in SI Appendix.

+We first specify a data-generating process (DGP) for LLM evaluation pipelines, classify each pipeline factor as fixed or random, and decompose total variance into clear components.
+We then outline a decision study (D-study) \citep{cronbach1972dependability, brennan2001gtheory} approach that uses the estimated variance components to compute the standard error of the quantity of interest, $\hat{\theta}$ (e.g., average benchmark performance, or fraction of documents flagged for a target label).
+A diverse set of potential designs can then be compared to identify the steps that yields the largest uncertainty reduction.

-Figure~\ref{fig:safety_intro} illustrates the TEE decomposition in practice.
-Three LLM judges \citep{zheng2023llmjudge} classify 141 safety items, and judge disagreement accounts for 44\% of total variance, far exceeding prompt wording (4\%).
-While a naive approach might be to invest in better prompts, TEE shows that the marginal dollar \emph{reduces measurement variance} more effectively through additional judges or items.
+Figure~\ref{fig:safety_combined}(a) illustrates the TEE decomposition in practice.
+Three LLM judges \citep{zheng2023llmjudge} classify 141 safety items from the AILuminate benchmark, and the choice of judge panel contributes 43.8\% of $\Var(\hat{\theta})$ at the operational design, with item$\times$judge interaction adding another 16.7\%.
+Prompt wording contributes less than 0.5\%.
+While a naive approach might be to invest in better prompts or additional benchmark items, TEE shows that the marginal dollar \emph{reduces measurement variance} more effectively through additional judges.